Name: Verulas (Or so he says...), a.k.a. Spectre

 The battle that ensued soon afterwards was swift and decisive, though it came at a great cost; while the Paladins were technically victorious, Dahrak Nade was the sole survivor, leaving only himself and a mortally wounded tribesman from the other side alive by the time it had reached its end.
 As the Skakdi spat up his own blood, he asked him why they had attacked them, explaining that they had made peace with them months beforehand.
 When he angrily told him how his people had slaughtered his family, the fallen warrior denied that such an attack had taken place, mentioning that the two groups had established trade agreements, with the sole condition being that access to the mountains to the north were strictly off-limits, as they had been incorporated into their religion.
 In order to avoid unnecessary conflict, the Paladins had quickly agreed to these terms, despite having previously wanted to mine the area in order to increase their weapon production.
 They even traded for the tribe's armor, explaining that they wanted to archive it as a symbol of their alliance.
 Realising that his superiors had not only betrayed him and sent him off to die, but had ordered an assault on their own forces just to supply themselves with more equipment, was enough to make Dahrak snap.

 Arriving back at the fortress, the very first thing he did was to expose what had really happened to anyone who would listen.
 After a few hours of chaos within the walls of their home, every member who was involved in the crime had either been captured or put to the sword, save for one; Torrigan, who had previously been rallying support in order to send out an expedition party to other islands and spread their influence, was finally granted permission to do so and had conveniently set off with them a few days earlier.
 Undeterred by this development, Dahrak set off alone in an attempt to catch up with them and bring the man to justice.
-Stowing away aboard the ship, he waited until they were in open waters before revealing his presence to his former commander one night while most of the crew was asleep and unceremoniously dragged him onto the upper deck before mercilessly beating him to within an inch of his life.
+Stowing away aboard the ship, he waited until they were in open waters before revealing his presence to his former commander one night while most of the crew was asleep and unceremoniously dragged him onto the upper deck as he mercilessly beat him to within an inch of his life.
 Unphased at the prospect of dying at the hands of the former Makuta-worshipper, his last act was to taunt him with the knowledge that Galea and Nogan would be horrified that he was about to kill him in cold blood before daring him to finish what he had started.
 After some thought, Dahrak informed him that he was right, and that instead of deciding his fate himself, it would be more fitting to leave it up to his god.

 Throwing the Toa of Fire overboard and leaving him to the mercy of the Takea that had been feeding off of the crew's refuse, he took great satisfaction in listening to his screams as the sharks voraciously tore him apart.